What Happened in Skinner: Alternate Reality Game and Skinner 1929

-Podcast
+Podcast (Season 1)

 A 12-episode fiction podcast chronicling Marlowe's investigation debuted on November 9, 2021.
 It ran on a weekly release schedule until its season finale on January 27, 2022.

 The podcast follows the true crime format, similar to other fiction podcasts such as Limetown.
 During the run of Season 1, the ARG continued alongside the podcast, with the real actions of the players depicted in the events of story.

+Podcast (Season 2)

+A second season premiered on October 20, 2024.
+Set in New York City, it follows a new host, Cam, as they examine a recovered diary from the late 1800s in an attempt to solve a series of mysterious present-day deaths in the New York coven of Auremana.

+Season 2 follows a dual narrative format, with one plot line following Cam's investigation, and the other dramatizing passages from the 1890s diary.

+On March 31, 2025, Season 2 won the award for Best Indie Podcast at the 2025 Ambies.
+On October 15, 2025, it was announced that Season 2 had won a Bronze Signal Award.

 Production

 The series gained attention for its innovative format and low-budget production.
 Its creators, a group of five friends, produced the show at home in their spare time, relying on virality instead of a marketing budget to bolster the show's success.

 Skinner 1929 had played at several film festivals ahead of its online release, including the North Bend Film Festival and the H.P.
 Lovecraft Film Festival.
 It won the Director's Prize for Unique Concept & Execution at FilmQuest.